 Figure 4.
-Distribution of cantonal voter turnout at federal ballots, Switzerland 1970-2005 fixed effects capture the variation in average turnout across cantons, and allow controlling for all time-invariant canton-specific determinants of voter turnout, such as e.g. the degree of urbanization or political culture.
-The ballot specific fixed effects account for all ballotspecific and time-specific influences on turnout, that are identical across cantons, such as the importance of the issue at stake and the perceived closeness of the result.
+Distribution of cantonal voter turnout at federal ballots, Switzerland 1970-2005

+The main explanatory variable is a dummy variable that takes on the value of one for cantons and ballots in which voters have access to unconditional postal voting, and zero otherwise.4 We focus our empirical analysis to unconditional postal voting, because this is the only form reducing voting costs for the citizenry as a whole.
+In the first, most parsimonious, model, only canton-specific and ballot-specific fixed effects are included as control variables.
+Canton-specific fixed effects capture the variation in average turnout across cantons, and allow controlling for all time-invariant canton-specific determinants of voter turnout, such as e.g. the degree of urbanization or political culture.
+The ballot specific fixed effects account for all ballot-specific and time-specific influences on turnout, that are identical across cantons, such as the importance of the issue at stake and the perceived closeness of the result.
 In the second model, we additionally include three time-varying and canton-varying factors that potentially have an effect on voter turnout (see e.g. Kirchgässner and Schulz 2005), namely net cantonal income, population and age structure, captured by the fraction of people over the age of 65.
 The third model contains canton-specific linear time trends, together with the canton-specific and ballot-specific fixed effects.
 Although voter turnout exhibits no particular trend at the federal level (see Figure 3), time trends at the level of individual cantons may shade the effect of the introduction of postal voting.
-For example, if cantons, that introduced postal voting would be underestimated.
+For example, if cantons, that introduced postal voting early, experience a secular downward trend, the effect of the introduction of postal voting would be underestimated.
 Similarly, a secular upward trend would artificially exaggerate the effect of postal voting.
 In the fourth and most comprehensive model, all control variables are included.